-Towards the end of her book Cuddy talks about the way some experiences of anxiety can be reframed as feelings of excitement.
+Towards the end of her book Cuddy talks about how some experiences of anxiety can be reframed as feelings of excitement.
 There’s research which suggests we might be able to do better in anxiety-inducing situations, like performing music, public speaking, or sitting exams, if we interpret the signals our body sends us as signs of excitement, rather than anxiety.
 I’m immediately transported back to my own experiences of performing on a variety of stages and speaking on a range of platforms, both of which I’ve often done in front of hundreds and occasionally thousands of people.
 Today, I would try to approach such moments with a studied sense of calm, but I used to face them with a bristling ripple of excitement.
 Maybe I have forgotten something over the years?

-I finish the book and scan the cafe while enjoying the last sips coffee.
+I finish the book and scan the cafe while enjoying the a few final sips coffee.
 Some of the same patrons are still here, some have left, others have arrived.
 The lady across from me seems to still be resolutely ignoring her sandwich.
 I love this cafe because of the sense of calm.
 But I also love the excitement both the patrons and staff bring to the coffee experience.
 I watch a table receive their coffee order and there is genuine passion on show, an eagerness to taste and compare experiences.
 The patrons are not loud, but they don’t receive their coffee with cold resignation either, there is a sparkle to their faces, a pleasure in savouring this moment.
 There is love.